SkylineCommunications/dataminer-docs/user-guide/part_4/newR_D/Other.md

 ### Node edge graph

 > [!WARNING]
 > This feature is in preview until DataMiner 10.1.5.
 If you use the preview version of the feature, its functionality may be different from what is described below.
-For more information, see *[Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/)*.
+For more information, see [Soft-launch options](https://community.dataminer.services/documentation/soft-launch-options/).

 This component is available in soft launch from DataMiner 10.0.4 onwards, if the soft-launch option *ReportsAndDashboardsPTP* is enabled.
 From DataMiner 10.2.0/10.1.5 onwards, it is available without the soft-launch option.